Improved Concentration for Mean Estimators via Shrinkage: Computational experiments

 \section{Computational experiments}

-We now empirically study the impact of shrinking.
+We now empirically study the impact of shrinking towards different base estimators through a variety of choices of shrinkage functions \( w \).
 We show that improvements are not only in terms of order (see \Cref{thm:shrinkage_concentration_adv}), but also hold for small values of $n$.
-A GitHub repository with code to reproduce all figures and tables is made available at \href{https://github.com/lucasresenderc/shrink}{\texttt{https://github.com/lucasresenderc/shrink}}.
+We also provide some guidance as to the choice of $w$.
+A GitHub repository with the necessary code to reproduce all figures and tables is made available at \url{https://github.com/lucasresenderc/shrink}.